 CodeCoupler Webpack Optimize Bundle Size

-web applications, this may be a negligible inconvenience, but for libraries, could it be fatal.
+web applications, this may be a negligible inconvenience, but for libraries, it could be fatal.

 Externalize with Simple Configuration